wavefrontHQ/docs/pages/doc/ts_integral.md

 The `integral()` function depends on the window size and is not compatible with `at()`.
 Applying `at()` to the results of `integral()` may produce unexpected results.
 Use the `msum()` function with a `1vw` time window argument instead.

-This function considers time window boundaries inclusive.
-For example, when used with a 10 minute time window and with data that are returned once a minute, `integral()` returns the sum for 11 minutes.

 ## See Also